scottfr/SystemsBook/08 Building Confidence/ModelConfidence.md

 In our discussion of confidence building we repeatedly refer to matching the beliefs of the audience.
 We recommend creating simulations and behavior in our models that match an audience's expectations for the behavior of the system.
 This is distinct from saying that you should match the reality of true system.
 Ideally, true behavior of the system and an audience's mental models of the system should be equivalent, but in practice they may well differ.
 Although confidence in a model will be boosted by strictly matching the mental models of an audience, a truly effective narrative model should be persuasive enough to change the mental models of an audience.

 Our discussion of predictive models from the previous chapter does not fall within a constructivist world-view as we are claiming that there are objective "outside-ourselves" measures of predictive accuracy we can obtain.
 It should go without saying that predictive models may not be accurate reflections of reality, even in their own terms.
 The mathematics of a predictive model may be unrelated to the true system that is being modeled, yet is may still create accurate predictions.
 As such, our discussion of predictive models is not really a positivist or empiricist one.
 Instead this discussion would fall under the epistemological theories of pragmatism or instrumentalism which claim a theory or model should be assessed on how well it predicts which may be independent of the truth of the theory itself.

+~ Exercise

+You are asked to evaluate a model simulating the growth of an endangered species in its habitat.
+What tests and demonstrations would you like to see in order to trust the model and recommend its use in practice?

+~ End Exercise

+~ Exercise

+You are asked to evaluate a model simulating the potential adoption for a new product at your company.
+The basic results of the model are very encouraging for the product suggesting it would make a significant return on investment.

+What tests and demonstrations of the model would you like to see in order to recommend the product be produced based on the model results?

+~ End Exercise